ILOFI/metapopulation-SIR/README.md

 ## Get started

-Read the notebook in `code`, which contains a sample for modelling epidemic transmission across multiple countries using metapopulation SIR model.
+Read the notebook in `code/`, which contains a sample for modelling epidemic transmission across multiple countries using metapopulation SIR model.
+Key points are commented in code.
+Other directories are functioned as

 - `objs/` contains dictionaries storing the transmission between different metapopulation.
 Provide samples of aviation transmisstion of 100 countries.
 - `data/` contains the population and cumulative confirmed cases of COVID-19 of each metapopulation.